Investing term

 A fee charged if you don't trade enough times per year.

-An inactivity fee is a charge some brokers apply if you don't trade often enough — a penalty for being a patient, buy-and-hold investor, which is exactly what most people should be.
-It's a reason to read a broker's fee schedule before opening an account, since a long-term investor could quietly pay it year after year for doing the right thing.
+An inactivity fee is a charge some brokers apply if you don't trade often enough — a penalty, in effect, for being a patient, buy-and-hold investor, which is exactly what most people should be.
+The fee typically kicks in after a quarter or a year with no (or too few) trades.

 For example